nyCloud/stack_edit_notes/Doc/prior_map_server.md

 	"""
 ```
 Please remember all the input points and vectors should be under **ENU** coordinate.
 The param `pts` indicates radar point cloud, which cloud be of shape (n, 3) or (n, 2) as the last column could be omitted.
 The param `cov_vec` indicates distribution range of each point.
 As we assume the distribution of each point is a 2D Gaussian, the covariance vectors can be represented as a ndarray with shape (n, 6) or (n, 4) as the last column clould also be omitted.

-The return values are represents as a ndarray with shape (n, 2), where the first column is the low
+The return values are represents as a ndarray with shape (n, 2), where the first column is the low layer occupancy probabilities while the second column represents the top layer.

 ```python
 def visualize_map(self):